 It Is Important To Talk To A Tulsa Criminal Defense Attorney

 What happens in court with a false impersonation charge can vary widely, as do the penalties.
 It is important to talk to a Tulsa criminal defense attorney about your case to learn more.
-The Seventh Street Tulsa Law Office can provide you with a free and confidential consultation by calling (918) 932-2777.
+The Seventh Street Tulsa Law Office can provide you with a initial and confidential consultation by calling (918) 932-2777.